 At first we called her Bunniwae.
 This is from one of my favorite movies StarGate, Bunniwae video clip here.
 We then started calling her BunnyGirl... and it stuck.
 So when we got a boy two months later it was automaticly BunnyBoy.

-I did something I thought I'd not do, craigslist.
 A lady that was wanting to adopt out her 3 month old grey lop.
-It turns out she had got him from a breeder who said he "was a she."
-She already had a boy rabbit and wanted a female for him.
+It turns out she had bought him from a breeder who said he "was a she."
+She already had a male and wanted a female for him.
 Turns out all they did was fight.
 She only found out when she took "her" in to be spayed.
-The Vet told her she was a he and that could be the cause of all the fighting.
+The Vet told her she was a he and that was the cause of all the fighting.
 When we met and picked up BunnyBoy, her old mom was very very sad and did not really want to give him up.
 Even the mom's boyfriend/husban was sad.
 We were lucky to find him.
 He is very sweet and listens well.